Census Dots

 Asian

-Osage County is the 20th most populous county of the 77 counties in Oklahoma.
+Osage County is ranked the 20th most populous county in Oklahoma, out of 77 counties.
+Osage County was ranked the 20th most populous county in the 2020 Census.

 Osage County's White Population